1903 Florida hurricane: Preparations and impact

-In West Palm Beach, as northeast winds reached their peak between 21:00 UTC on September 11 and 01:00 UTC the next day, parts of buildings blew away.
-Many buildings were unroofed, while rainfall and winds subsequently caused further damage to the interiors, such as at The Tropical Sun office building, the Seminole Hotel, the Palms Hotel, Schmid's Commercial Hotel, and properties owned by former mayor Marion E. Gruber.
+In West Palm Beach, many buildings were unroofed, while rainfall and winds subsequently caused further damage to their interiors, such as at The Tropical Sun office building, the Seminole Hotel, the Palms Hotel, Schmid's Commercial Hotel, and properties owned by former mayor Marion E. Gruber.
 Several other businesses suffered similar damage.
-Much debris, including roofing materials, branches, paper, and driftwood, was thrown into the streets.
-In the African American section of the town, several buildings were destroyed.
-Just one of the four churches stood after the hurricane.
+Much debris, including roofing materials, branches, paper, and driftwood, was thrown into the streets, and large trees were "snapped off".
+In the African American section of the town, several buildings were destroyed, including three of the four churches.
 Damage there ran "way up in the thousands."

 Hotels on the nearby island of Palm Beach survived, but many coconut palms and other vegetation were prostrated.
 On the west shoreline of Lake Worth Lagoon, homes were swept off their foundations and their interiors flooded.
 Coconut trees and shrubbery were also toppled on Munyon Island.
 All three of the cottages were blown into the Lake Worth Lagoon, while the hotel also suffered some damage.
 The Lake Worth News building in Lake Worth was severely damaged by flooding.
 Destruction in Boynton Beach was "almost indescribable."
 Dozens of homes were damaged to some degree.
 The ground was "literally covered" with fruit, including guava, lemons, and lime, while pineapple fields were flattened.
 Power and telegraph lines and trees, including many large pine trees, were toppled throughout the city.
-Offshore, a Standard Oil barge was beached against a reef; the crew of eleven men were forced to swim ashore.
+Offshore, a Standard Oil barge was beached against a reef; the crew of 11 men were forced to swim ashore.